Central Oklahoma Bronchos

-The Central Oklahoma Bronchos, often referred to as Central Oklahoma, Central State or UCO, are the intercollegiate athletic teams representing University of Central Oklahoma, located in Edmond, Oklahoma.
-The 14 men's and women's varsity teams are called the "Bronchos", with a unique use of the letter H. The school's identification as Bronchos dates back to 1922, when the wife of football coach Charles W. Wantland suggested it for the school's mascot.
+The Central Oklahoma Bronchos, are the intercollegiate athletic teams representing University of Central Oklahoma, located in Edmond, Oklahoma.
+The five men's and nine women's varsity teams are called the "Bronchos".
+The school's identification as Bronchos dates back to 1922, when the wife of football coach Charles W. Wantland suggested it for the school's mascot.
 The official colors of the teams are bronze and blue, which the institution adopted in 1895.
-The Bronchos compete in the NCAA's Division II and in the Mid-America Intercollegiate Athletic Association in all sports except women's rowing, which will compete beginning in 2020 in the Great Northwest Athletic Conference.
-The Bronchos have won eighteen national championships, with the most recent coming in 2019 as the women's rowing program won the NCAA Division II Rowing Championship.
+The Bronchos compete in the NCAA's Division II and in the Mid-America Intercollegiate Athletic Association in all sports except women's rowing, which competes in the Great Northwest Athletic Conference.
+The Bronchos have won 23 national championships, with the most recent coming in 2024 as the wrestling program won the NCAA Division II Wrestling Championships.
 The university's current athletic director is Stan Wagnon, who has served in the position since 2020.

 History

-The Central Oklahoma Bronchos joined the Mid-America Intercollegiate Athletics Association in 2012, along with in-state rival Northeastern State University.
-Previously, Central Oklahoma competed in the first Oklahoma Intercollegiate Conference from 1919 to 1929; the Oklahoma Collegiate Athletic Conference from 1929 to 1974; was a charter member of the second Oklahoma Intercollegiate Conference from 1974 to 1976; as an NAIA Independent from 1976 to 1988, and the Lone Star Conference from 1988 to 2011.
+The Central Oklahoma Bronchos joined the Mid-America Intercollegiate Athletics Association (MIAA) in 2012, along with in-state rival Northeastern State University.
+Previously, Central Oklahoma competed in the first Oklahoma Intercollegiate Conference (OIC) from 1919 to 1929; the Oklahoma Collegiate Athletic Conference from 1929 to 1974; was a charter member of the second Oklahoma Intercollegiate Conference from 1974 to 1977; as an NAIA Independent from 1977 to 1987, and the Lone Star Conference (LSC) from 1988 to 2011.
 The Bronchos participated in the LSC's North Division from 1997 to 2011.
-In the 2011–12 sports season the Bronchos participated as an NCAA Division II independent before joining the MIAA the following year.
+In the 2011–12 athletic season, the Bronchos participated as an NCAA Division II independent before joining the MIAA the following year as part of its transition after leaving the LSC.